-(f) Any hearing on a motion to stay must be scheduled within seven (7) judicial days from the date the motion is approved for hearing.
+(d) Any hearing on a motion to stay must be scheduled within 7 judicial days from the date the motion is approved for hearing.

-(g) If a motion to stay is set for hearing, the landlord may file a written opposition to the motion.
+(e) If a motion to stay is set for hearing, the landlord may file a written opposition to the motion.

-(h) If a tenant has already appeared before a judge for a hearing on the eviction, no motion to stay by that tenant will be accepted for filing, unless the tenant alleges that he has fully complied with an applicable order of the court.
+(f) If a tenant has already appeared before a judge for a hearing on the eviction, no motion to stay by that tenant will be accepted for filing, unless the tenant alleges that he has fully complied with an applicable order of the court.

-(i) As used in this section, "eviction action" means:
+(g) As used in this section, "eviction action" means:

-- (1) A summary eviction action pursuant to NRS 40.253 or NRS 40.254; or - (2) A formal civil eviction pursuant to NRS 40.290 to 40.420, inclusive.
+(1) A summary eviction action pursuant to NRS 40.253, NRS 40.254, or NRS 40.2542(1); or

+(2) A formal civil eviction pursuant to NRS 40.290 to 40.420, inclusive.

-Rule 40.
+Rule 41.
 Dismissal without prejudice.

-(a) Any civil case that has been pending for more than 1 year and in which it appears from the court record that no action has been taken for more than 6 months may be dismissed, on the court's own initiative, without prejudice.
+(a) Any civil case that has been pending for more than 2 years and in which it appears from the court record that no action has been taken for more than 6 months may be dismissed, on the court's own initiative, without prejudice.
 Written notice of entry of a dismissal pursuant to this rule shall be forthwith given to each party that has appeared in the action.